Statement on Recent Work:

 I am interested in creating moments where worlds flow together.
 These moments suggest there is something more than what appears to be: a place that is inhabited by both reality and fantasy, a place between remembering and forgetting where beauty and disgust are intertwined.
 These points where boundaries are dissolved reveal different possibilities for how to imagine the world.

-The porcelain objects have disrupted borders.
+These porcelain objects have disrupted borders.
 I want to capture a form as it changes from a contained, operating organism to something uncontained, fragmented and entwined with nature, animals and objects.
-This transformation of form, body or self is something we may experience in deep grief or death, in sexual ecstasy or through intense connections to spiritual or inner worlds.
+This transformation of form, body or self is something we may experience in deep grief or death, in ecstasy or through intense connections to spiritual or inner worlds.
 These forms embody transition and become conduits for memory and fantasy.

 I hand build forms with clay.
 Decorative elements on pieces come from the ornamentation found on house architecture and domestic objects.
 Most pieces are comprised of many individually built parts that are assembled in the kiln or onsite during installation.